-Construction of this Advanced Oxidation Process (AOP) Water Treatment Facility began in July 2012 and completed in January 2014.
-It will operate in conjunction with the adjacent TARP facility to produce up to 8 million gallons of purified water a day.
+Construction of the Advanced Oxidation Process (AOP) Water Treatment Facility began in July 2012 and was completed in January 2014.
+It operates in conjunction with the adjacent TARP facility to produce up to 8 million gallons of purified water a day.

-Anyone interested in the process to remove levels of TARP-area contaminants may attend a Unified Community Advisory Board (UCAB) meeting.
-The next quarterly UCAB meeting will be Wed., July 15, 2015, at 5:45 p.m. at the El Pueblo Neighborhood Center, 101 W. Irvington Rd.
-Contact either Yolanda Herrera at (520) 991-3307 or Martin Zeleznik at (415) 972-3543 for more information or e-mail firstname.lastname@example.org.
+A Unified Community Advisory Board (UCAB) was formed in 1995, comprised of area residents and government agencies.
+Anyone interested in the process of removing levels of TARP-area contaminants and preserving our groundwater quality may attend a UCAB quarterly meeting.
+The next UCAB meeting will be Wed., October 19, 2016, at 5:45 p.m. at the El Pueblo Neighborhood Center, 101 W. Irvington Rd.
+Contact either Yolanda Herrera at 520-991-3307 or Mary Aycock at 415-972-3289 for more information.

-Click here for additional resources, including Monthly Sample Points Map, pamphlet, fact sheet, EPA Superfund Site newsletters, and information in Spanish.
+Click here for a page of archived resources, including a fact sheet, EPA Superfund Site newsletters, and more information in Spanish.